zegelin/cassandra-exporter/README.md

 ## Introduction

-*cassandra-exporter* is a Java agent that exports Cassandra metrics to [Prometheus](http://prometheus.io).
+*cassandra-exporter* is a Java agent (with optional standalone mode) that exports Cassandra metrics to [Prometheus](http://prometheus.io).

 It enables high performance collection of Cassandra metrics and follows the Prometheus best practices for metrics naming and labeling.